-BM in Jazz Studies
+BM in Music Performance: Jazz and Commercial Music

-WVU jazz students are trained to embrace technology, to strive for creativity in composition and arranging, and to develop their own leadership skills—all of this to be best prepared for a career in the modern music world.
+WVU jazz and commercial music students are trained to embrace technology, to strive for creativity in composition and arranging, and to develop their own leadership skills—all of this to be best prepared for a career in the modern music world.
 Students learn that jazz is not merely a destination but also a methodology for music making that can be applied to various types of creative and commercial music.

 Faculty & Guest Artists

 Students in the program learn from internationally recognized faculty who are currently active in the music industry: Jared Sims (program director, jazz), Jeff Siegfried (saxophone), Robert Sears (trumpet), Hakeem Bilal (trombone), John Bagnato (guitar), Brian Wolfe (percussion), and Alton Merrell (jazz piano).

 A partial list of our recent jazz guest artists includes: Allison Miller, Rufus Reid, Gary Smulyan, Dick Oatts, Matt Wilson, Wycliffe Gordon, Jazzmeia Horn, and Tamir Hendelman.